• Skip to main content

 The Bentway Trail – The Coolest Place to Skate

 Located right by the Fort York National Historic Site, the Bentway runs east of the Fort York Visitor Centre at 250 Fort York Blvd.
-Open until Feb 20, 2023.
-Check the website for times.

 Distillery District in winter in Toronto

-Visit the Distillery District
+Head to the Distillery

-The Distillery District, if you don’t know it, is a cobblestoned collection of Victorian industrial buildings including a historic distillery and plenty of brick facades.
-These days it’s a pedestrian leisure destination filled with galleries, artsy boutiques and restaurants.
+The Distillery District is a cobblestoned collection of Victorian industrial buildings, including a historic distillery and plenty of brick facades.

 Getting to the Distillery District